bushrascode/CKAD-Exercises/1-app-design-and-build/b. pod-design.md

 </details>

-**4. Delete the job and recreate it, ensuring that if the job is not completed within 10 seconds, the Pods will terminate**
+**4. Delete the job and recreate it, ensuring that if the job is not completed within 10 seconds, the Pods will terminate.**

 <details><summary>Solution</summary>
 <p>